fpsvogel/reading/README.md

 - I don't like being limited to a database of existing book metadata.
 In Goodreads I could add new titles to their database, but that is cumbersome.
 Plus, it's nice to be able to track items other than books.
 - On Goodreads and similar sites, my reading data is theirs, not mine.
 I could get my data by exporting it as a CSV file, but then the formatting of the file is terrible because it's full of junk columns that I don't want.

 These considerations led me to start tracking my reading and notes directly in a CSV file.
-Then a problem arose: how to share my reading list with friends?
+Then a problem arose: how to share my reading log with friends?
 I'm sure they wouldn't want to wade through my massive CSV file, and anyway I have some items and notes in there that I don't want everyone to see.

 That's where Reading helps: it transforms my `reading.csv` into a page on my site.